 AUDITIONS - Required only for level 4+ programs

-For Orchestra, We require this for two reasons, one, it gives us a chance to meet you face to face and hear you play, and second, it helps us stay organized as an ensemble by placing members in the right seat based on skill level and knowledge.
-For auditions, we will ask you to play 2 solo excerpts of your choice plus the sight reading excerpts listed below.
-The solo excerpts should be pieces that display your current skill, technique, and musicality, and are 2-4 minutes per piece.
+For Orchestra (Level 5), you will be ask you to play 2 solo excerpts of your choice plus the sight reading excerpts listed below.
+The solo excerpts should be pieces that display your current skill, technique, and musicality, and are 2-3 minutes per piece.
 Occasionally, there may be a sight reading component from selections in the current term, but will be at the discretion of the director.

-For Choir, all new members will go through a simple audition.
-You will be asked to sing 2 songs of your choice (2-4 minutes each), which can be sung a cappella or accompanied by a backing track, guitar, or piano.
+For Chamber Choir (Level 4), you will be asked to sing 2 songs of your choice (2-4 minutes each), which can be sung a cappella or accompanied by a backing track, guitar, or piano.
 In addition, there are 5 sight reading excerpts to be learned and performed, which are listed below.
-All auditions are placement auditions, and not for elimination.
+There will also be one 4 bar live sight-reading passage to be performed.
+All auditions are for placement, and not for elimination.